 ADP-ribosylation factor 1 (ARF1) is a member of the human ARF gene family.
 The family members encode small guanine nucleotide-binding proteins that stimulate the ADP-ribosyltransferase activity of cholera toxin and play a role in vesicular trafficking as activators of phospholipase D. The gene products, including 6 ARF proteins and 11 ARF-like proteins, constitute a family of the RAS superfamily.
 The ARF proteins are categorized as class I (ARF1, ARF2 and ARF3), class II (ARF4 and ARF5) and class III (ARF6), and members of each class share a common gene organization.
 The ARF1 protein is localized to the Golgi apparatus and has a central role in intra-Golgi transport.
 Multiple alternatively spliced transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ARF1 Gene

 ARF1 (ADP Ribosylation Factor 1) is a Protein Coding gene.
-Diseases associated with ARF1 include cholera and rheumatic myocarditis.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with ARF1 include Cholera and Rheumatic Myocarditis.
+Among its related pathways are Golgi-to-ER retrograde transport and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 GO annotations related to this gene include poly(A) RNA binding and GTPase activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARF1 Gene